jasonATindiecentive/dadevelopertest/README.md

 #### Consider DynamoDB

 Considuer using DynamoDB (or other non-SQL database) rather than MySQL.
 This seems like a good fit for this because even if there are millions of users, each User would generally have a limited number of other Users they message to and from.
 This creates a large key space and would vertically scale nicely.
+The downside is that once DynamoDB is chosen you become locked into using AWS and it is difficult to move to another provider.

+#### Conclusion

+There are many other things that are probably missing from this API such as the ability to group users together (friends, channels, etc.), the ability to upload avatar images, profile bios, current status, etc.

+Microservices such as this could also be implemented serverless using AWS API Gateway and Lamba, but then using PHP may not be an option.